Fyoncle/Elysium-Days/README.md

 Thanks so much to [Shizotoaster](https://github.com/shizotoaster) for helping with optimization and lots of other things!

 Special thanks to [Enderverse](https://www.youtube.com/@EnderVerseMC) for including my modpack in [his video](https://youtu.be/ar6Wi7GKLQI?t=191), it really helped!

+And all the mod developers listed in [here](https://github.com/Fyoncle/Elysium-Days/blob/main/MOD-LIST.md).